William Soares (footballer, born 1985)

 William Ribeiro Soares (born 7 February 1985) is a Brazilian footballer who plays as a center-back.

 Club career

 On 31 August 2016, Soares signed a one-year contract with Belgian club Standard Liège, with an option to extend for an extra season.

 On 25 January 2017, Soares returned to Hapoel Be'er Sheva.

-On 29 July 2017 Cypriot First Division club Omonia Nicosia announced the signing of Soares.
-He made his debut on 10 September 2017 against Ethnikos Achna on the 2017-18 season's premier.
+On 29 July 2017, Cypriot First Division club Omonia Nicosia announced the signing of Soares.
+He made his debut on 10 September 2017 against Ethnikos Achna in the 2017–18 First Division.

-After only one season in Cyprus he returned to Portugal, with Académica.
+After only one season in Cyprus, he returned to Portugal, with Académica.